Bitters

 A bitters is traditionally an alcoholic preparation flavored with botanical matter for a bitter or bittersweet flavor.
-Originally, numerous longstanding brands of bitters were developed as patent medicines, but lately are sold as digestifs, sometimes with herbal properties, and as cocktail flavorings.
+Originally, numerous longstanding brands of bitters were developed as patent medicines, but today they are sold as digestifs, sometimes with herbal properties, and as cocktail flavorings.

 Since cocktails often contain sour and sweet flavors, bitters are used to engage another primary taste and thereby balance out the drink and make it more complex, giving it a more complete flavor profile.

 Ingredients

 The botanical ingredients used historically in preparing bitters have consisted of aromatic herbs, bark, roots, and/or fruit for their flavor and medicinal properties.
 Some of the more common ingredients are cascarilla, cassia (Chinese cinnamon), gentian, orange peel, and cinchona bark.

 Most bitters contain both water and alcohol, the latter of which functions as a solvent for botanical extracts as well as a preservative.
 The alcoholic strength of bitters varies widely across brands and styles.
 Some modern bitters are made with vegetable glycerin instead, allowing those avoiding alcohol to enjoy them.